FancyGuitarist/Projet-vision/README.md

 The [systemPreferredCamera][4] property of [AVCaptureDevice][5] provides an optional capture device value.
 However, it always provides a valid capture device unless the host system provides no built-in or connected devices.

 ## Respond to system-preferred camera changes
 The system-preferred camera changes based on device availability and user camera selection.
 The sample app provides a `PreferredCameraObserver` object that key-value observes the `systemPreferredCamera` property to monitor changes.
-When it observes a change to the value, it updates the state of its `@Published` property value as shown below.
+When it observes a change to the value, it updates the state of its `@Published` property value as the example below shows:
 ``` swift
 class PreferredCameraObserver: NSObject, ObservableObject {